Sadana31/LearnSphere/README.md

-# 🎓 AI Study Planner - Personalized Learning Platform
+# 🎓 LearnSphere - Personalized Learning Platform

 > Transform complex concepts into engaging, personalized lessons using AI-powered analogies tailored to your interests.